 Many Amazon sellers dream of an exit, and some are already getting ready to sell their business.
 Even if the dream realization is still a long way off, there are several principles to consider, right from the start.
 In this article, we have decided to concentrate on a number of frequently asked questions that we encounter every day, to help you understand the sales process.

-5 common questions about exits on Amazon, by Fortunet
+Below are 5 common questions about exits on Amazon:

 - What will the buyer purchase?
 My listings, or my entire Amazon account?
 Perhaps my company altogether?